+Health Education: Nia Teen and Nia yetu

 Nia Teen magazine is a comprehensive health magazine created by ZanaAfrica for Kenyan girls.
 Rooted in our database of over 10,000 real questions collected from 1,000 girls through our programs, each issue is designed and tested for measurable knowledge retention and behavior change.
 Our magazine provides the information, guidance and affirmation girls seek and need to navigate puberty in a way that is referable and user-tested for behavior change and health outcomes.
 They are a physical resource that girls own and can read in private, share with others and refer back to over time.

 Topics include menstrual and reproductive health education through a rights-based lens, alongside activities, to foster self-efficacy, and to support girls to safely and confidently navigate adolescence and stay in school.
 An embedded comic within the magazine demonstrates healthy decision-making and has an accompanying discussion guide.

-Nia Teen is designed for scalability at low cost and minimal reliance on facilitators, and will be piloted alongside sanitary pads as part of a randomized controlled trial in 2017 conducted by The Population Council, and funded by the Bill & Melinda Gates Foundation.
+Nia Teen is designed for scalability at low cost and minimal reliance on facilitators, and is being piloted alongside sanitary pads as part of a randomized controlled trial launched in 2017 and conducted by The Population Council with support from the Bill & Melinda Gates Foundation.

-This study, called The Nia Project, will be the first study in Sub-Saharan Africa to rigorously measure the individual and combined effects of sanitary pads and reproductive health education on girls' educational, social, and health outcomes.
+This study, called The Nia Project, is the first study conducted in Sub-Saharan Africa to rigorously measure the individual and combined effects of sanitary pads and reproductive health education on girls' educational, social, and health outcomes.